jskinne3/portfolio/blog/just_start_a_book_club.md

 I never intended for it to be this durable.
 Neither I nor the other original founders go often anymore, yet somehow the club continues without us.

 Honestly, I think once it gets established it becomes awkward to kill off.
-So on one does.
+So no one does.
 It's low commitment so, just keep doing it.

 In-group language like the word "blub" for snacks helps to keep it alive.
 A sense of ceremony and shared tradition elevates it above the day-to-day.